void-linux/void-linux.github.io/_posts/2020-04-24-some-context.markdown

 maintainers happens on private forums.
 These discussions are pretty mundane, usually along the lines of "have they broken anything?" or "wow, this person does a lot of work really fast".
-The discussions around xtraeme unfortunately have been of the form "his conduct towards others really isn't great, but I'm not comfortable approaching him."
+The discussions around xtraeme unfortunately have been of the form "their conduct towards others really isn't great, but I'm not comfortable approaching them."

 ## Does Void profit from xtraeme's work?